 Some scholarships may be available for students transferring in to Creighton.
 Please contact Creighton's Office of Undergraduate Admissions for further information.

 All financial aid is credited by semester.
-One half of the yearly award will be deducted from the assessed charges at fall registration, the other half at spring registration.
+One half of the yearly award will be applied to the assessed charges at the beginning of the Fall term, the other half at the beginning of the Spring term.

-All Federal Direct Loan funds will be automatically credited to the studentís account at the Business Office.
+All Federal Direct Loan funds will be automatically credited to the student's account at the Business Office.

 Here is information about how to find your loan history.

 Yes.
 If you still have an outstanding balance after all financial aid and other credits have been applied, you can pay the remaining balance with one of the following cards: Discover, MasterCard or American Express.
 There is a 2.75% processing fee.

 You can also pay your remaining balance using e-checks.
 You will need to supply your bank account #, bank routing # and indicate savings or checking.
 There is no fee to use e-checks.

 Go to your NEST and follow instructions for these processes listed under Student Accounts.